SCOTT-HAMILTON/FakeMicWavPlayer/README.md

   ```

 # How does it work
  - Fake creates a virtual combined sink.
 Pulseaudio sinks are basically just the devices in which you can output sound, it can be your USB headphones, you speakers or some virtual stuff.
 The combined sink forwards its audio to its slave sinks.
 Furthermore, we connect the recording application to the monitor of this combined sink.
-This combination feature of pulseaudio is used to play the wav file both in the recording application and in "real hardware" sinks so that you can also hear what is played.
+This combination feature of pulseaudio is used to play the ogg file both in the recording application and in "real hardware" sinks so that you can also hear what is played.
- - Now fake can just play the wav file to the combined sink.
+ - Now fake can just play the ogg file to the combined sink.
  - To summarize :
 ![Summarized Schema](icons/schema.png "schema")